Book Billy & Other Speakers

-Since 2003, Pathufind Media has served as Billy Hallowell's inspirational vehicle, subcontracting public speakers, organizing events, and spearheading and consulting on various new media projects.
-Pathufind's initial goal was to provide individuals and institutions around the nation with access to affordable and effective public speakers.
+Looking for a dynamic speaker for your event?
+Since 2003, Pathufind Media has served as Billy Hallowell's inspirational vehicle, subcontracting speakers, organizing events, and spearheading new media projects.
+Pathufind aims to provide individuals and institutions around the nation with access to affordable and effective public speakers.

 Evan was the first student shot in the library.
 After realizing that they had not killed him, he was the last survivor to talk with the killers in the library; he talked them out of murdering him.
 Incurring shotgun wounds to the face, neck and back, Evan was able still to maintain a clear and thoughtful mind.